aaqmarr2001/MARL-Predator-Prey/README.md

 simple vector instead of a 2D spatial grid.

 2\.
-How you select the neural network training parameters.
+How I selected the neural network training parameters.

 The selection of neural network training parameters for the predator agents in the